This is a gear review about the best ultralight tents for backpacking and thru-hiking in 2023.

 Nemo Hornet OSMO Elite Review

 The Nemo Hornet Elite OSMO is essentially a lighter specification version of the Nemo Hornet.
-It uses lighter recycled Denier Fabric on the tent body and it uses more mesh than the regular OSMO Hornet to reduce the packed weight by 5oz to 2lb 1 oz / 935 grams.
+It uses lighter recycled Denier Fabric on the tent body and it uses more mesh than the regular OSMO Hornet to reduce the packed weight by around 5oz.
+And the lighter tent floor helps keep the weight down too.

 The result is that this is one of the lightest semi-freestanding double wall tents.
 The 2P version has two doors and two vestibules that are quite roomy.